Mem Saheb: Reception

-This is one of the best films for both Uttam Kumar and Aparna Sen's career.
-Uttam Kumar performance became greatly acclaimed.
-The Times Of India wrote Uttam Kumar, playing her male counterpart, turns out to be her only inspiration.
-In this romantic drama, the legendary actor essayed out a hotshot journalist who enjoys great connections to several political personalities.
+This is one of the best films in both Uttam Kumar and Aparna Sen's career.
+Uttam Kumar's performance became greatly acclaimed.
+The Times Of India wrote: "Uttam Kumar, playing her male counterpart, turns out to be her only inspiration.
+In this romantic drama, the legendary actor essayed out a hotshot journalist who enjoys great connections to several political personalities".
 The film became a blockbuster hit and ran to full houses for 12 consecutive weeks and ran over 100 days in theaters.
-The film also became highest grossing Bengali films in 1972.
+The film also became one of the highest grossing Bengali films of 1972.